How Tight and Loose Cultures Wire Our World

 Steven Pinker, Johnstone Professor of Psychology, Harvard University, and author of Enlightenment Now

-I am a Professor of Psychology and Affiliate of the RH Smith School of Business at the University of Maryland.
+I am a Professor of Organizational Behavior at the Stanford Graduate School of Business and Professor of Psychology by Courtesy at Stanford University.
 Under my direction, the Culture Lab studies the strength of cultural norms, negotiation, conflict, revenge, forgiveness, and diversity.
 My philosophy is to incorporate as many interdisciplinary perspectives as possible into my research.
 We work with computer scientists, neuroscientists, political scientists, and--increasingly--biologists to understand all things cultural.
-I will be moving to the Stanford Graduate School of Business starting Fall 2021.

 Gelfand, M. J., Jackson, J. C., Pan, X., Nau, D., Pieper, D., Denison, E., ... & Wang, M. (2021).
 The relationship between cultural tightness–looseness and COVID-19 cases and deaths: a global analysis.
 The Lancet Planetary Health.
 PDF.